Coliving Survey - The Ideal House Share

 Co-living means sharing parts of our homes, utilities, services and objects like kitchen equipment or cars – self-driving ones in the not so distant future.

 So what do people want and need to make living together work?
 IKEA’s research lab Space10 asked 7,000 people around the world as part of their One Shared House 2030 research to understand the housing and furniture trends of the future.

-We looked at the survey results for 40-59 and over 60s in the UK to see how they compare with the Cohabitas House Sharing Report.
-2 key considerations came out in both studies: the need for privacy and finding the right people.
+We looked at the survey results for 40-59 and over 60s in the UK to see how they compare with our own Cohabitas House Sharing Report.
+Two key considerations came out in both studies: the need for privacy and finding the right sort of people.

 Privacy is key

-IKEA’s survey reveals that most people can see themselves sharing a common room, self-sustainable garden, internet access, and, particularly the over 60s, a self-driving car – but they want their own bathroom and a bedroom that is off-limits to others when they are not at home.
+IKEA’s survey reveals that most people can see themselves sharing a common room, self-sustainable garden, internet access, or a self-driving car – but they want their own bathroom and a bedroom that is off-limits to others when they are not at home.
 Some of the older age group would rather have a separate kitchen to themselves, even if it takes up more of their own private space.
 Setting boundaries between private and communal areas is key.

 Having their say